Evusma/Databricks_DE_associate/delta_tables_vs_lakeflow_declarative_pipelines.md

 You’d configure the pipeline schedule:
 - Bronze & Silver → continuously updated because they are streaming tables.
-- Gold → defined as a normal LIVE table (batch mode).
-DLT will refresh it on each scheduled run (every 30 minutes).
+- Gold → defined as a materialize view (batch mode).
+The pipeline will refresh it on each scheduled run (every 30 minutes).

 So, the gold table will always be snapshotted & re-aggregated every half hour.